-For Ameren Illinois, the 2019 Procurement Plan recommended a procurement of a portion of the Ameren Illinois capacity needs for the 2019-2020, 2020-2021, and 2021-2022 Delivery Years through bilateral capacity purchases obtained through the IPA competitive procurement process, with the remainder of its capacity needs procured through the MISO PRA.
-The IPA recommends a continuation of this capacity procurement strategy, which is the procurement of 50% of the capacity requirements in the near-term forward markets through IPA administered RFPs in a laddered fashion, and the remaining balance through the MISO PRA.
+For Ameren Illinois, the 2020 Procurement Plan recommended a procurement of a portion of the Ameren Illinois capacity needs for the 2020-2021, 2021-2022, and 2022-2023 Delivery Years through bilateral capacity purchases obtained through the IPA competitive procurement process, with the remainder of its capacity needs procured through the MISO PRA.
+The IPA recommends a continuation of this capacity procurement strategy, which is to target the procurement of 50% of the capacity requirements in the near-term forward markets through IPA administered RFPs in a laddered fashion, and the remaining balance through the MISO PRA.